numcommand/num/doc/kickstarter-project.md

 We believe that numeric processing is increasingly valuable for many professional needs as well as for education needs.
 We want Unix to have a built-in numbers command, similar to how Unix has built-in text commands such as grep and sed.

-Here are our stretch goals if the project is able to raise money.
+Here are our goals for raising money:

+* 1k - launch Num with a successful Kickstarter, and with all the capabilities described above.

-  * $2000 goals - create similar kinds of functions for quantiles, iqr, antimode, pstdev, sstdev, pvar, svar, mad, madraw, sskew, pskew, skurt, pkurt, jarque, dpo, sin, cos, tan, etc.
+* 2k - create similar kinds of functions for quantiles, iqr, antimode, pstdev, sstdev, pvar, svar, mad, madraw, sskew, pskew, skurt, pkurt, jarque, dpo, etc.

+* 3k - create the most important input-scrubbing capabilities, such as extracting numbers from mixed-type data, parsing numbers that look like currencies or percentages, handling missing data or malformed data, alerting if non-numbers are disrupting results, etc.

-  * $3000 goals - upgrade options for input and output, columns and rows, headers and labels, Unicode symbols, etc.
+* 4k - upgrade options for input and output, columns and rows, headers and labels, output formats for HTML/JSON/JSONB, Unicode symbols, etc.

-  * $4000 goals - create and publish a Num website, IRC help channel, and free PDF book for downloading.
+* 5k - improving documenation and accessibility by adding a Num website, IRC help channel, more examples including Unix toolchain commands, and working directly with experts in R and Python to make Num an "on ramp" for more-powerful stats tools.

+* 6k - writing and publishing the documentation as a PDF book focused on command-line statistics because our experience shows this is an important way to drive adoption in larger organizations especially academia and enterprises.

+* 7k - implementation upgrades to add pure Mac OS X compatibility, and pure POSIX compatibility, and Cygwin compatibility for Windows.

-  * $5000 goals - improve cross-platform compatibility and performance on POSIX/OSX/Cygwin, enhance test cases, add speed increases by using caching, and the like.
+* 8k - implementation speed increases by using caching, memoization, heuristics, and input hinting.

+* 9k - implemenation project expansion by pgrade to add starting placeholders for command-line-compatible implementations by the community using other languages, including Python, etc.

+* 10k - packaging Num for various package managers, including apt, brew, yum, etc. We believe that packaging is the most important one item for making any program widely available on Unix.

-  * $6000 goals - upgrade to enable additive statistics, such as taking an input of an existing count and mean, and appending new numbers to the statistics.
+* 12k - create additive statistics, such as taking an input of an existing count and mean, and appending new numbers to the statistic\ s.
+We believe this is a killer feature for combining batch-oriented processing with stream-oriented processing.
+Our testing so far shows that additive statistics can give speed increases of 2x-5x for the real-world data we're\ using in real-world projects.

-  * $8000 goals - work on packaging Num for various package managers, including apt, brew, yum, etc., and man pages, verisoning, etc. This involves contacting and coordinating with package maintainers and software distribution companies such as Canonical (Ubuntu), RedHat (Fedora), etc.

-  * $10000 goals - implementation in C, which we expect to make Num run 2x-5x faster, and also open up long term possibilities for more advanced data structures.
+* 15k - implementation in C, which we expect to make Num run 2x-5x faster, and also open up long term possibilities for more advanced data structures.
 We hope to be able to jumpstart this by working with existing open source statistics programmers and code bases, such as datamash and qsort.

+* 20k - widespread sharing of Num with leadership organizations, including working with teaching groups (e.g. edX, Khan Academy, Coursera, Udacity), coding groups (e.g. RedHat, Canonical, Apple, Google), and publishing groups (e.g. Amazon, O'Reilly, Pragmatic).

 Long term we want to advocate for Num to become a Unix command that is automatically installed on all Unix systems, much like common command line tools such as grep and sed.
 We want this to include working with system vendors and also with programmers who can make the code faster and better for cross-platform uses.